MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetpostpackets.md

 ---
 title: NetRingGetPostPackets function
-description: The NetRingGetPostPackets method gets a packet iterator for the post section of a net ring. ms.assetid: AFF6B47D-02C4-4038-97DE-99CC5A56DB3F
+description: The NetRingGetPostPackets method gets a packet iterator for the post section of a packet ring. ms.assetid: AFF6B47D-02C4-4038-97DE-99CC5A56DB3F
 keywords:
 - NetAdapterCx NetRingGetPostPackets, NetCx NetRingGetPostPackets